gephi/gephi-documentation/gephi-desktop/docs/Plugins/Generator.md

 sidebar_position: 8
 ---

-This HowTo shows how to create a new graph generator in Gephi.

-Please look at [[Plugin Quick Start]] to know how to create a new Netbeans Module.
-When you have your plugin module, that we will call *MyGenerator*, you can start this tutorial.
+Create a new plugin module, that we will call *MyGenerator*.

 ## Create a new Generator

 ### Set Dependencies

-Add `Lookup`, `GraphAPI` and `LongTaskAPI` modules as dependencies for your plugin module *MyGenerator*.
-See [[How To Set Module Dependencies]].
+Add `org-openide-util-lookup`, `graph-api` and `utils-longtask` modules as dependencies for your plugin module *MyGenerator*.

 ### Create Generator

-* Create a new class that implements [Generator](https://gephi.org/docs/api/org/gephi/io/generator/spi/Generator.html).
+* Create a new class that implements [Generator](https://javadoc.io/doc/org.gephi/gephi/latest/org/gephi/io/generator/spi/Generator.html).
 This is the place the code belongs.
 * Fill getName() method by returning a display name like "My Generator".
 Fill `getUI()` method by returning `null`.
 Leaves other methods untouched for the moment.
 * Add `@ServiceProvider` annotation to your builder class.
 Add the following line before *MyGenerator* class definition, as shown below: